wgwang/.vim/README.md

 ## pylint and pylint-django
 for checking python3 and django. syntastic will use them

 ## YouCompleteMe
 YouCompleteMe depends on clang, boost etc.

 edit `.vim/ycm_extra_conf/cpp.py` for the include path of g++/clang++ etc

 # Install instruction

-Some plugin require that the version of vim is 7.4.
-So if there is any error, please upgrade vim to 7.4.
+The vim version is required by YouCompleteMe.
+See as YouCompleteMe

 ## Linux / Unix